opensearch-project/documentation-website/_observing-your-data/ad/security.md

 If you are using OpenSearch Dashboards to create your anomaly detectors, you may experience issues even with `anomaly_full_access`.
 This has been mitigated in OpenSearch 2.17.
 In order to mitigate this issue in prior versions, you should add these additional permissions:

-- `indices:data/read/search` - You need the search permission because the Anomaly Detection plugin needs to search the data source in order to validate if there is enough data to train the model.
+- `indices:data/read/search` -- You need this permission because the Anomaly Detection plugin needs to search the data source in order to validate whether there is enough data to train the model.
-- `indices:admin/mappings/fields/get` and `indices:admin/mappings/fields/get*` - You need field mapping permissions since as part of detector creation we validate if the given data source has a valid timestamp field and categorical field (in case of creating a high cardinality detector)
+- `indices:admin/mappings/fields/get` and `indices:admin/mappings/fields/get*` -- You need these permissions to validate whether the given data source has a valid timestamp field and categorical field (in the case of creating a high-cardinality detector).

 If these roles don't meet your needs, mix and match individual anomaly detection [permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions/) to suit your use case.
 Each action corresponds to an operation in the REST API.
 For example, the `cluster:admin/opensearch/ad/detector/delete` permission lets you delete detectors.